FoxChrisRealTheGit/react-stylux/README.md

 * A Giant Thank you to [Dev Mountain](https://devmountain.com/) for teaching me to code good
 * A big thank you to Morten Rand-Hendriksen for your videos on flex box and the code that allows the className socialness to work
 * Credit to http://meyerweb.com/eric/tools/css/reset/  for use of a reset file
+* Credit to the React-Styles team (used as nestingstyles) for the code to allow for media queries through style

 ## Changelog
+**0.2.0**
+* fixed carousel componentWillUnmount - still needs testing, will probably still show error in console
+* added smdis && mddis to every container, holder, heading blocks, paragraph blocks, and image blocks
+* added media queries for max-width 481px and minwidth 482px max-wdith 1200px everything else should render above 1200px
+* adding in placeholder sizes until more responsive testing occurs
+* readme updated for changes
+* new animation and responsive design sections added to readme

 **0.1.6**
 * added lifecycle componentWillUnmount to carousels to stop interval
 * added lifecycle componentWillRecieveProps to most blocks to allow for render updates